Definition of Payroll Tax

 The responsibility and ownership of collecting and filing Payroll Taxes lie on the employer and not the employee.
 For this purpose, the company must register itself under Payroll Tax based on the state in which it is incorporated in the United States of America.

-After that, the company will be provided with a unique number known as an Employer Identification Number (EIN).
-Then, based on the state in which the company is incorporated, the company will have to comply with Federal and State payroll tax laws.
+After that, the company will receive a unique number known as an Employer Identification Number (EIN).
+Based on the state of incorporation, the company must comply with Federal and State payroll tax laws.
+For multinational companies, navigating payroll requirements in various countries can be complex.
+Understanding the global payroll system can help ensure compliance and streamline payroll processes internationally.

 Advantages

-- It is a very good government tax revenue source and forms a good percentage of total tax collection.
+- Very good government tax revenue source and forms a good percentage of total tax collection.

-- It is a stable source of revenue and doesn’t vary much as employment and payroll don’t change frequently.
+- Stable source of revenue and doesn’t vary much, as employment and payroll don’t change frequently.

-- It is hard to evade by the individual and leads to less income leakage for the government.
+- Hard to evade by the individual and leads to less income leakage for the government.

 Conclusion

 It is a significant source of revenue for the government.
 This tax revenue serves many purposes of the government and helps them provide social security schemes and Medicare benefits to its people.
-However, the threshold limit for it varies from state to state and country to country.
-Despite the benefits that Payroll tax offers to the government, it has often been criticized for being heavy on employees as the real contribution, whether deducting from employee salary or paid by the employer as part of their contribution to social security schemes and Medicare, resulting in reduced income for the employee leading to lower disposable income in hand for them.
+However, its threshold limit varies from state to state and country to country.
+Critics often argue that Payroll tax places a heavy burden on employees, reducing their income and resulting in lower disposable income due to the real contribution being deducted from their salary or paid by the employer as part of their contribution to social security schemes and Medicare.

 Recommended Articles